 Hiring legal representation can seem like just another unnecessary expense.
-But here at TorHoerman Law, our attorneys work on a contingency basis, meaning that we don’t get paid unless you do first.
+But here at TorHoerman Law, our attorneys work on a contingency basis, meaning that we don’t get charge for legal services unless you gain compensation.
 This also means that we are just as inclined as you are to see a successful outcome with the highest possible level of compensation.

 Suffering an injury due to another person’s negligence is a terrible situation as is.
 There is no reason that you should suffer monetary loss or any loss for that matter.
 Don’t settle for a mediocre level of compensation when you can fight for total compensation for both types of damages, economic and non-economic, that you’ve already endured.

 At TorHoerman Law, we are committed to fighting so that you get the monetary compensation that you need for such costs as: